ClickedTran/WarpGUI/README.md

 <details>
   <summary>Click to see permission</summary>

-- use permission warpgui.command to use command /warpgui
+- use permission `warpgui.command` to use command /warpgui
-- use permission warpgui.command.help to use command /warpgui help
+- use permission `warpgui.command.hel`p` to use command /warpgui help
-- use permission warpgui.command.setwarp to use command /warpgui setwarp
+- use permission `warpgui.command.setwarp` to use command /warpgui setwarp
-- use permission warpgui.command.deletewarp to use command /warpgui deletewarp
+- use permission `warpgui.command.deletewarp` to use command /warpgui deletewarp
-- use permission warpgui.command.editwarp to use command /warpgui editwarp
+- use permission `warpgui.command.editwarp` to use command /warpgui editwarp

 </details>

 <br>